-I was born and grew up in South Carolina but have spent the last 36 years of my life in North Carolina.
+I was born and grew up in South Carolina but have spent the last 39 years of my life in North Carolina.
 Since North and South Carolina once were one state I consider myself a Carolinian.
 The previous name of South and North Carolina, “Carolina,” was a tribute to King Charles I of England.
 Later in 1792 Carolina became North Carolina and South Carolina.

-I have many memories as a child of family trips to Brevard and Asheville, NC for Sunday afternoons when I lived in northern SC.
+I have many memories, as a child, of family trips to Brevard and Asheville, NC for Sunday afternoons when I lived in Greenville, SC.
 The trip there was a true joy for me because of the mountains.
 The view was fantastic.

 My father loved to drive and I think he really enjoyed navigating the curves of the mountain roads.
 I remember wondering as a child with the thought that the roads circled up to the top of the mountains and yet connected to the next mountain over.
 There were no bridges to drive across.
 Later I learned the roads curved between the mountains.

-We noticed on the steepest parts of the mountains, there were short drive off points with a huge hill of sand or dirt at intervals down the mountains.
-It was scary to find out these were emergency stopping sites for drivers of 18 wheelers in case their brakes gave out driving down the mountain!
+We noticed on the steepest parts of the mountains, there were short drive off points with a huge hill of sand or dirt at intervals.
+It was scary to find out they were emergency stopping sites for drivers of 18 wheelers, in case their brakes gave out driving down the mountain!
 I am sure a car could use them too.

-People who drove down the mountain with their foot on the brake continuously, sometimes burned the brakes out because the hill was so steep to come down.
-To prevent this from happening the drivers were supposed to step on the brakes enough to slow way down periodically to keep the speed safe; and under the speed that could send you flying off the edge of the mountain!
+People who drove down the mountain with their foot on the brake continuously, sometimes burned their brakes out because the hill was so steep to come down.
+To prevent this from happening the drivers were supposed to step on the brakes enough to slow way down periodically to keep the speed safe; and under the speed that could send them flying off the side of the mountain road!

 Later as an adult I actually lived about 30 miles south of Asheville, near Tryon.
 That was where 100 plus other people and my family survived a genuine blizzard.
 You can read that story here:

-My husband, son and I lived there for only a year or so.
+My husband, first son and I lived there for only a year or so.
 Then we moved to a place called Mamers, NC.
 I finally saw first hand what tobacco farming looked like and how the plants grew after the soil was plowed into very steep little furrows and fertilized with turkey manure.
-Here is a link for an article I wrote for Candid Slice about the lives of tobacco farmers.
-Teamwork, Dirt, Discipline: Life Lessons Learned in a Tobacco Field
+Here is a link for an article I wrote about the lives of tobacco farmers:https://joyful2beeblogs.com/2021/10/16/my-article-for-candid-slice-has-1000-shares/

 Then we moved to historic Fuquay-Varina; two small towns joined to make one.
 Both rich in its own history and lore.
-This brief article I wrote for Candid Slice about some of the history of Fuquay-Varina and gave help in pronouncing its name. https://joyful2beeblogs.com/2019/10/17/love-letters-and-healing-springs-the-story-of-fuquay-varina/
+I wrote about some of the history of Fuquay-Varina and gave help in pronouncing its name. https://joyful2beeblogs.com/2019/10/17/love-letters-and-healing-springs-the-story-of-fuquay-varina/

 Two of my friends and I love to travel to the beaches of North Carolina.
 The beaches vary in adjoining terrain but most have sea oats and sand spanned by walkways from the roads or motels to the beach.
 The scenery is always wonderful for photographers like myself.
 Sunsets, seagulls, museums and state park aquariums are available.